lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually edited to add plant name, duration, and lifeform based on USDA Plants.
 - Not divided by location dependence, but ones that will be location-dependent (unknowns) have sites added to the name.
 - Edited list is the same length as output list.

+`01b_edited-species2_subplot-lifeform-info-corrected.csv`
+- List of codes and their lifeform information, as taken from the `subplot` data.
+I deleted rows with incorrect information, so there would be only one assignment per `CodeOriginal`.

 `01b_edited-species2_xlsx_lifeform-na.csv`
 - List of species originally without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`